-Hale & Hearty Brown Rice Jambalaya.
+Brown rice jambalaya.
 A healthier version of a traditional taste.
 Commonly used white rice has been replaced with brown.
 Low in fat and sodium-free, brown rice is and excellent source of magnesium, potassium and dietary fiber.
-To kick-up the heat on this family friendly recipe change the smoked sausage with spicy chorizo and/or bulk up on the cayenne pepper.
+To kick-up the heat on this family friendly recipe change the smoked sausage with spicy chorizo and/or add cayenne pepper.

 2 cloves garlic, minced

 1 cup brown rice (do not use quick cook)

 3 cups chicken stock (no salt or low sodium)

 1/2 cup chopped fresh cilantro